Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Introduction

 \section{Introduction}

-Intermetallic $f$-magnetic materials have long been of central interest as they host a wide range of fascinating magnetic phases, including complex local moment order \cite{Fushiya2014, Sunku2016, LYe2017} , nonFermi-liquid behavior \cite{Lohneysen2007_RMP}, hidden ordered states \cite{Mydosh2011,knafo2020} and superconductivity adjacent to the magnetic phases \cite{Pfleiderer2009_RMP}.
-The complex interplay between the lattice, charge, orbital, and spin degrees of freedom often are mediated by a variety of interaction channels such as Ruderman-Kittel-Kasuya-Yoshida (RKKY) interaction \cite{Ruderman1954, Kasuya1956, Yoshida1957}, crystal electric field splitting \cite{Newman1971, Shin2020}, and the Kondo interaction \cite{Kondo1964, Seiro2018}.
+Intermetallic $f$-magnetic materials have long been of central interest as they host a wide range of fascinating magnetic phases, including complex local moment order \cite{Fushiya2014, Sunku2016, LYe2017} , non-Fermi liquid behavior \cite{Lohneysen2007_RMP}, hidden ordered states \cite{Mydosh2011} and superconductivity adjacent to the magnetic phases \cite{Pfleiderer2009_RMP}.
+The complex interplay between the lattice, charge, orbital, and spin degrees of freedom often are mediated by a variety of interaction channels such as Ruderman-Kittel-Kasuya-Yoshida (RKKY) interaction \cite{Ruderman1954, Kasuya1956, Yoshida1957}, crystal electric field splitting \cite{Newman1971, Shin2020}, and the Kondo interaction \cite{Kondo1964,Terashima2002, Seiro2018}.

-Recently, there has been a surge of interest in a new group of centrosymmetric lanthanide intermetallics that host the Skyrmion states \cite {Lin2018, Kurumajii2019, Hirschberger2019} or non-trivial spin texture inferred from other physical quantities \cite{Leahy2022, Fruhling2024}.
+Recently, there has been a surge of interest in a new group of centrosymmetric lanthanide intermetallics that host Skyrmion states \cite {Lin2018, Kurumajii2019, Hirschberger2019} or non-trivial spin texture inferred from other physical quantities \cite{Leahy2022, Fruhling2024}.
 In these materials, instead of a Dzyaloshinskii-Moriya interaction (DMI), competition among strong anisotropy, magnetic dipole-dipole interaction and Zeeman energy play a crucial role in stabilizing non-trivial spin texture \cite{Ezawa2010, Kiselev2011}.
-This is contrasted with extensive studies of so-called B20 materials such as MnSi \cite{Muhlbauer2009}, Fe$_{0.5}$Co$_{0.5}$Si \cite{XZYu2010} and FeGe,\cite{XZYu2011}, where the non-centrosymmetric crystal structure enables a competition between ferromagnetism and DMI resulting in non-collinear and non-coplanar spin textures like the Skyrmion lattice \cite{Rossler2006,Nagaosa2013}.
+This is contrasted with extensive studies of the non-centrosymmetric magnets such as MnSi \cite{Muhlbauer2009}, Fe$_{0.5}$Co$_{0.5}$Si \cite{XZYu2010}, FeGe,\cite{XZYu2011}, and CeAlGe \cite{Piva2023}, where a competition between ferromagnetism and DMI enables non-collinear and non-coplanar spin textures like the Skyrmion lattice \cite{Rossler2006,Nagaosa2013}.